New York Property – Mortgage Financing For Overseas Buyers

 We focus on global investors buying Manhattan condos for portfolio diversification and long term return-on-investment.

 1) Identify the right buy based on objectives

 2) Manage the buy process

 5) Market the property at the eventual sale

-3) Parc Vendome, Midtown West.
+Deal example: Parc Vendome, Midtown West.
 A value buy but required renovation of the entire apartment.
-Renovations in Manhattan are more time consuming because of licensing/permits/limited elevator usage etc. The buy decision based on southern exposure with plenty of light and proximity to Central Park.
+Apartments requiring renovations in Manhattan are more time consuming because of licensing/permits/limited elevator usage etc. The buy decision based on southern exposure with plenty of light and proximity to Central Park.
 Rented out immediately after renovation project was completed.

 Follow On Instagram